radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When a proxy receives packets on an unreliable transport, and forwards them across a reliable transport, it receives retransmissions from the client, but MUST NOT forward those retransmissions across the reliable transport.
 The proxy MAY log information about these retransmissions, but it does not perform any other action.

-When a proxy receives packets on a reliable transport, and forwards them across an unreliable transport, the proxy MUST perform retransmissions across the unreliable transport as per {{RFC5080, Section 2.2.1}}.
+When a proxy receives RADIUS packets on a reliable transport, and forwards them across an unreliable transport, the proxy MUST perform retransmissions across the unreliable transport as per {{RFC5080, Section 2.2.1}}.
 That is, the proxy takes responsibility for the retransmissions.
 Implementations MUST take care to not completely decouple the two transports in this situation.
+See {{radius_packet_handling}} for details on retransmitting RADIUS packets over DTLS.

 That is, if an incoming connection on a reliable transport is closed, there may be pending retransmissions on an outgoing unreliable transport.
 Those retransmissions MUST be stopped, as there is nowhere to send the reply.